Ben-Haslam/Alternative-Uniswap-Interface/blog.md

 });
 ```

-The final hook will run when the component first mounts, it is used to set the account:
+The final hook will run when the component first mounts.
+It is used to set the account:

 ```javascript=313
 useEffect(() => {